Transfer of Credit

 Transfer Credit – Extra-Institutional Learning

 Aquinas College acknowledges that learning experiences can occur in settings other than traditional classes and thus warrant college-level credit.
 All credits gained through the following programs are recorded as transfer credit and not considered in the computation of the Aquinas GPA (grade point average).
-Students may earn up to a maximum of 30 credit hours toward an associate degree (including standardized exams and PLA) and 60 hours toward a baccalaureate degree (30 hours maximum through standardized exams and 30 hours maximum by PLA).
-The request for Prior Learning Assessment (PLA) must be signed and submitted to the Office of the Registrar within the first semester and must be completed six months prior to graduation.
+Students may earn up to a maximum of 30 credit hours toward an associate degree (including standardized exams) and 60 hours toward a baccalaureate degree (30 hours maximum through standardized exams).

 - AP (Advanced Placement) – Registrars Office maintains a list of accepted exams and course equivalencies.
 For credit to be awarded, a minimum scaled score of 3 is required on the College Entrance Examination Boards Advanced Placement tests.
 Credit awarded is based on ACE (American Council on Education) recommendations.
 The grade is recorded as CR on the students transcript.